There are several variables to contemplate when you purchase a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you understand what it means?

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy used to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

 Remember that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
 The duct work in varying homes is different – some higher quality, some poorer, so the AFUE rating does not factor this into their rating.
 If you worry that your furnace or duct system is not energy efficient, give your East Syracuse installation experts

 a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could possibly save each month.